lukaspili/Reactive-Billing/README.md

-# Android Reactive Billing
+# Reactive Billing for Android

+Cut the hassle when implementing the In App Billing on Android.
-Do yourself a favor and try this lightweight reactive wrapper around the In App Billing API v3 for Android.
+Reactive Billing is a lightweight reactive wrapper around In App Billing API v3 for Android.

 ## Features

 * **Reactive:** Exposes the In App Billing service methods as `Observable`, allowing to implement easy asynchrounous callbacks and other Rx-related fun stuff.

-* **No configuration:** Doesn't require to implement any method on Activity class.
+* **No configuration:** Doesn't require a single line of configuration.
 It makes it super easy to implement in any architectures (activities/fragments, single activity, etc).

-* **Lightweight:** Doesn't make any assumptions on the billing logic you want to implement.
-It is up to you to implement the logic related to the purchase verification and storage for offline usage.
+* **Lightweight:** Only does what it's supposed to do, and nothing more.
+It doesn't implement any logic related to the billing: purchase verification, storage for offline usage, etc. It is all up to you.

 * **Convenient:** Returns objects rather than bundles.

-## Support
+## Version

 Reactive Billing supports **In App Billing API v3** only.
 The current version (0.1) doesn't support subscriptions yet.

-## API
+## How does it work?

 The Reactive Billing API is accessible through the singleton instance.